 A major problem that has not been addressed in the period under review, has been the candidacy rules for the four deputies and two senators elected by the Romanian diaspora.
-As criticized by the Federation of Romanians' Associations in Europe and others, diaspora candidates were discriminated against in the 2016 parliamentary elections because they were required to collect 6,090 signatures rather than 1,000 to enter the race.
+As criticized by the Federation of Romanians' Associations in Europe and others, diaspora candidates are discriminated against because they were required to collect 6,090 signatures rather than 1,000 to enter the race.
 Moreover, their electoral colleges extend across several countries, impeding the collection of required signatures.